mhaugrud/msumcspy/_sources/Lists/RepetitionandReferences.rst

 .. admonition:: Modify the program ...

+   Now, what happens if we modify a value in ``origlist``?

    - On line 7, type ``origlist[1] = 99``
    - Run and notice ``newlist`` shows the change in three places.

 This can easily be seen by noting that in the reference diagram, there is only one ``origlist``, so any changes to it appear in all three references from ``newlist``.
-This is a manifestation of shallow copying.
+This is an example of how aliases can create subtle, hard to find semantic errors in a program.

 .. image:: Figures/refrep2.png
    :alt: Same reference